Hello Everyone, Kindly suggest me to prepare a feedback Questioner for Offer back out Candidates.

 Dear Deep Mishra,

 Once a candidate is selected, he/she is issued the offer letter.
-The candidate is expected to join the organisation on the date specified in the offer letter.
-However, if the candidate does not join on the same date or even later, then it is nothing but the "ditching" by him/her.
+The candidate is expected to join the organization on the date specified in the offer letter.
+However, if the candidate does not join on the same date or even later, then it is nothing but "ditching" by him/her.
 Fairness demands fulfilling the commitment.
 However, if the candidate does not bind himself/herself to the offer letter, then it speaks of his/her values.
 Therefore, there is no need to take feedback from such valueless candidates.
 If you start taking feedback even from the candidates who left you in the lurch, then they may consider it as legitimacy to their rashness.
 Why do that?

 a) In the offer letter, you may include a clause for "no show" that says the candidate is required to pay Rs ______ if he/she fails to join.
-You may consult a lawyer and check whether it will be appropriate to make a legal agreement between your organisation and the candidate.
+You may consult a lawyer and check whether it will be appropriate to make a legal agreement between your organization and the candidate.

 b) Tell the candidate to deposit the original copies of his/her education certificates after graduation.
 The certificates will be returned six months after joining.
 While exercising this option also, get the offer letter drafted by a competent lawyer.